reselbob/SimpleTemporalActorModel/README.md

 ## (3) Start the Temporal Server

-Here is the command for starting the Temporal Server on a local Ubuntu machine.
+Here is the command for starting the Temporal Service on a local Ubuntu machine.
 Execute the command in a separate terminal window.